learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## Let's get started

-In this lab, we will work with the "Advertising Dataset" which is a very popular dataset for studying simple regression.
-[The dataset is available at Kaggle](https://www.kaggle.com/purbar/advertising-data), but we have already downloaded for you.
-It is available as "Advertising.csv".
-We shall use this dataset to ask ourselves a simple analytical question:
+In this lab, you'll work with the "Advertising Dataset", which is a very popular dataset for studying simple regression.
+[The dataset is available on Kaggle](https://www.kaggle.com/purbar/advertising-data), but we have downloaded it for you.
+It is available in this repository as `advertising.csv`.
+You'll use this dataset to answer this question:

-## The Question

-Which advertising channel has a strong relationship with sales volume, and can be used to model and predict the sales.
+> Which advertising channel has the strongest relationship with sales volume, and can be used to model and predict the sales?

-### Step 1: Read the dataset and inspect its columns and 5-point statistics
+## Step 1: Read the dataset and inspect its columns and 5-point statistics

 ```python